Bio3SS/Bio3SS.github.io/Access.md

 You should have at least one introductory course with some coverage of ecology (e.g., Bio 1M or 1AA) and an upper-level course with some relationship to evolution or ecology.
 You must also acquire a copy of the Ecology textbook (Molles and Cahill).

-If you would like a waiver, please send an email to dushoff@mcmaster.ca _(but see above)_, explaining which courses you have taken to meet these requirements and stating that you are willing to be personally responsible for learning concepts you may require from second-year ecology.
+If you would like a waiver, please send an email to dushoff@mcmaster.ca, explaining which courses you have taken to meet these requirements and stating that you are willing to be personally responsible for learning concepts you may require from second-year ecology.
 Please also include your student number.

 Although you will probably get in, you should be aware that the waiver _does not guarantee you a spot in the course._  The waiver will allow you to try to register for the course online, once you receive confirmation from the department that the waiver has been processed.

 ## Equivalent courses

 If you have had a second-year or third-year Ecology course at another university you can have a waiver right away, if you want it.
 Please send an official or unofficial transcript, and a link to a description of the course you took.
-You should also follow all the email instructions above, except for the one about waiting until January.
+You should also follow all the email instructions above.

 ## Conditional waivers